MaterniucAlex/Macro/README.md

 # Alex's Macro

-A program made in C with the use of the WindowsAPI, that records the keys and mouse clicks performed, and replays them back in the same timeframe as you pressed them.
+A program made in C with the use of the WindowsAPI, that records the keys and mouse clicks performed and replays them back in the same timeframe as you pressed them.

 ## User guide